micmejia/bible-dump/AMPC/1 Peter/1 Pet 3.md

-In the same way you married men should live considerately with [your wives], with an [^c]intelligent recognition [of the marriage relation], honoring the woman as [physically] the weaker, but [realizing that you] are joint heirs of the grace (God's unmerited favor) of life, in order that your prayers may not be hindered _and_ cut off.
+In the same way you married men should live considerately with [your wives], with an intelligent recognition [of the marriage relation], honoring the woman as [physically] the weaker, but [realizing that you] are joint heirs of the grace (God's unmerited favor) of life, in order that your prayers may not be hindered _and_ cut off.
 [Otherwise you cannot pray effectively.]